danyal0/secretpartyreservationsystemfp/README.md

     - The party that has more guests in a month
     - List of Guests that choose the parties with highest level of privacy
 Hanna:
-    - List of Morning parties
+    - List of Parties by Month
-    - List of Evening parties
+    - List of Parties Sorted by Time
-    - List of parties that happened by a month
+    - List of Parties by DressCode
 Danyal:
     - How many parties where hosted in a x city
     - Top 5 Hosts in fairfield with best rating